ITEC is one of the leading technology providers to education organisations in the UK.

 Music fosters team working as playing in small groups, whole classes or in any ensemble or orchestra means you are a part of an integrated team.
 Everyone has a role however large or small and this inter-dependency helps to build team working and a sense of ownership.

-Social skills Music enhances social skills and playing an instrument or learning to sing requires genuine concentration and quietness and calm (on stage or in the classroom).
+Music enhances social skills and playing an instrument or learning to sing requires genuine concentration and quietness and calm (on stage or in the classroom).
 Working alongside other members of an instrumental or singing group helps children to recognise their own skills and appreciate those of others.